def glossary

 Tote

 Also called Intermediate Bulk Containers, or IBCs for short, totes are containers used in the distribution and storage of DEF.
-They can carry 275 to 330 gallons and are the standard for liquid chemical transport.
+They can carry 1041 to 1249 litres and are the standard for liquid chemical transport.

 Particulate Matter